Jayavisaag/JARVIS/README.md

 - Direct `pyautogui`-driven mouse/keyboard action surface exposed as first-class agent tool calls (move, click, type, hotkeys).
 - A pre-execution action classifier flags actions as potentially destructive and routes them through a **spoken confirmation gate** before dispatch — the agent can propose an action but cannot silently execute high-risk ones.
 - Hardware fail-safe (corner-abort) kept enabled at the automation layer independent of the agent's own gating logic — a hard interrupt path that isn't mediated by the model.

+### System Control Surface
+- Dedicated power-state action set (lock/sleep/restart/shutdown) routed through the same executor and confirmation gating as any other agent action, with a client-side slide-to-confirm affordance on the highest-risk operation (shutdown) as an extra deliberate-input barrier before dispatch.
+- App/website launch resolved from a name-based lookup against installed applications rather than hardcoded paths, so the launcher surface adapts to the host machine.
+- System volume control and live resource telemetry (CPU/RAM/GPU utilization, VRAM, temp) polled via `psutil`/GPU query and streamed to the frontend on a timer independent of the agent loop, so the HUD stays live even when the agent is idle.

 ### Persistence & Memory
 - SQLite-backed store with a lock-guarded write path (decorator-wrapped connection handling to serialize access from multiple threads: voice loop, scheduler loop, GUI bridge).